This is an old revision of the document!

 Looper tension 1.5

 I have pressed the hem so it is easy to guide the edge along the 2,5cm mark on the piece of tape on the bed of the machine.
-Actually it may be a good idea to guide the right edge just 1mm to the right of the 2.5cm mark to make sure that the edge of the fabric on the wrong side is fully covered by the looper thread.

 The waistband especially needs to be extra stretchy.
 The stitches are really close together but still neatly interlocking.
 Please notice how setting the tension for needle 1 on 2.5 is necessary when piercing only one layer to avoid tunneling.
 For more details check this